farrukhdeveloper/SequenceCalculator/README.md

 # Numeric Sequence Calculator
-This software is a Web Based Application created in VS 2013 using Framework 4.5, MVC, C#.Net and Bootstrap.
+This software is a Web Based Application created in Visual Studio 2013 using Framework 4.5, MVC, C#.Net and Bootstrap.
 For validation checks MVC Data Annotations are used and necessary exception handling has also been done.
 Unit Test is created along with Project.